User Guide

 Access Intervals

-Tap the "Intervals" button on any bike card in the Shed tab.
+Tap the Intervals button on any selected vehicle card in the Shed tab.

 2